 c.
 Plans must contain a revision tracking sheet that lists each component of the Plan and documents changes made to the Plan (i.e., specific change and date of revision).

 d.
-Plans must remain on center when there is a change in center operator.
+Plans must remain at the center when there is a change in the center operator.
 Center operator policies and procedures regarding safety that are considered proprietary should not be part of center safety program plans.
 This information should be maintained separate from the PRH Occupational Safety and Health program requirements.

 e.
 Each Occupational Safety and Health Plan must consist of the following components at a minimum, where applicable: